lamastex/scalable-data-science/_sds/research/densityEstimation/saaad.md

 Prepared by Hakan Persson and Raazesh Sainudiin for Combinet AB

+### Introduction
+Anomaly detection is a subset of data mining where the task is to detect observations deviating from the expected pattern of the data.
+Important applications of this include fraud detection, where the task is to detect criminal or fraudulent acticity for example in for example credit card transactions or insurance claims.
+Another important application is in predictive maintenance where recognising anomalous observation could help predict the need for maintenance before the actual failure of the equipment.

+The basic idea of anomaly detection is to establish a model for what is normal data and then flag data as anomalous if it deviates to much from the model.
+The biggest challenge for an anomaly detection algorithm is to discriminate between anomalies and natural outliers, that is to tell the difference between uncommon and unnatural data and uncommon but natural data.
+This distinction is very dependent of the application at hand, and it is very unlikely that there is one single classification aslgorithm that is to make this distinction in all applications.
+However, it it is often the case that a human expert is able to tell this difference, and it would be of great value to develop methods to feed this information back to the algorithm in an interactive loop.
+This idea is sometimes called active learning.

 Normally, anomaly detection is treated as an **unsupervised learning problem**, where the machine tries to build a model of the training data.
 Since an anomaly by definition is a data point that in some way is uncommon, it will not fit the machine's model, and the model can flag it as an anomaly.
 In the case of fraud detection, it is often the case that a small fraction (perhaps 1 out of a million) of the data points represent known cases of fraud attempts.